Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 With median home values tied to a $82,431 income area, property disputes in Jamaica involve stakes that justify proper documentation but rarely justify $14K–$65K in traditional legal fees.
 Arbitration gives homeowners and tenants a structured path to resolution at a fraction of the cost.

-In early 2023, a heated real estate dispute arose between two longtime neighbors in Jamaica, Queens (ZIP code 11436) that eventually led to arbitration.
-Manuel Rivera, a contractor and homeowner, purchased a modest two-family home on 89th Avenue in 2020 for $675,000.
+In early 2023, a heated real estate dispute arose between two longtime neighbors in Jamaica, Queens (ZIP code 11436) that eventually led to arbitration. the claimant, a contractor and homeowner, purchased a modest two-family home on 89th Avenue in 2020 for $675,000.
 His next-door neighbor, Susan Morgan, who owns the adjacent property, alleged that Rivera’s recent renovation encroached on her land by nearly three feet, impacting her property's value and access.

 The dispute began in August 2022, when Morgan hired a surveyor who claimed Rivera’s new garage structure extended beyond his property line into hers.
 Rivera disputed these findings, insisting all permits and inspections showed compliance.
 Over months, the neighbors negotiated unsuccessfully, with Morgan demanding Rivera pay $35,000 for damages and relocation of the garage wall.
 Rivera countered, offering $5,000 to address minor landscaping adjustments.